-If you have a third-party domain to move to Squarespace and don't need a full site yet, or if you want to transfer it as your first step, you can get started here.
+If you have a third-party domain to move to Squarespace and don't need a full site yet, you can transfer it as your first step.
 We'll link your domain to a parking page until you build a site to go with it.

 To transfer a domain to an active site, log in and use the Domains panel instead.